pyrotek45/avon/tutorial/TECHNICAL_ARCHITECTURE.md

 A naive implementation would clone the symbol table at each level, causing O(n²) performance.
 With just 200 bindings, this would timeout.

-### The Solution: Arc + Stack-Based Scoping
+### The Solution: Rc + Stack-Based Scoping

 Instead of cloning, Avon uses two techniques:

-1. **Arc Wrapping for Closures**
+1. **Rc Wrapping for Closures**
-   When a function captures its environment, it wraps it in Arc (reference counting).
+   When a function captures its environment, it wraps it in Rc (reference counting).
 This lets multiple functions share the same environment without deep copying.

 2. **Stack-Based Scope Management**
    Let bindings don't clone the table—they add/remove from one mutable table.
 This is like a call stack: push a variable, evaluate, pop it back off.